-The company’s pre-tax deficit for the first quarter was down from a profit of £42.5million in the same period in 2018.
+The company’s pre-tax deficit was down from a profit of £42.5million in the same period in 2018.

-Management said the loss was largely due to restructuring, integration and transaction costs of £56.5m, including costs for starting a new efficiency programme which involves integrating parts of the business with new technologies.
+Management said the loss was largely down to restructuring, integration and transaction costs of £56.5m, including costs for starting a new efficiency programme which involves integrating parts of the business with new technologies.

 McDermott said this offset an “otherwise sound performance” across the business, which would have shown a net income of £2.3m.

 Revenues from the Europe, Africa, Russia and Caspian (EARC) were £114.5m, mainly driven by work in the Tyra project for Total in the Danish North Sea.